ribena75/my-website/index.md

 * Developing processes and integrations to improve efficiency and working with third party suppliers to achieve this
 * Project management of new implementation, activation of new functionality and upgrades of Salesforce across the organisation
 * Training staff in the use of the CRM
-* Maintaining and updating Gift Aid records, and maximising Gift Aid opt-in
+* Maintaining and updating Gift Aid records and maximising Gift Aid opt-in
 * Lead on data protection and information security

 ### Kidscape / Website, Print and Database Manager